Western Illinois Leathernecks men's basketball

 The Western Illinois Leathernecks men's basketball team represents Western Illinois University of Macomb, Illinois, in National Collegiate Athletic Association (NCAA) Division I men's college basketball competition.
-The school's team currently competes in The Summit League.
+As of the 2023–24 NCAA season, the Leathernecks compete in the Ohio Valley Conference.

+History

-Western Illinois' first men's basketball team was fielded in 1910–1911.
+Western Illinois' first men's basketball team was fielded in 1904.
 The Leathernecks men's basketball program made the transition from Division II to Division I beginning in the 1981–82 season.
 They were selected to play in the College Basketball Invitational tournament following the 2011–12 regular season, the first Division I postseason appearance in school history.
 The Leathernecks were selected again to play in the College Basketball Invitational tournament after the 2012–13 season.
+The Leathernecks have never appeared in the NCAA Division I men's basketball tournament.

+Prior to moving to Western Hall in 1964, the men's basketball team played at Hewitt Gymnasium and Peoria Armory from the early 1900s through the 1930s.
+They also played select home games at Robertson Memorial Field House during the 1970s.

+Season results

+Western Illinois' records season by season since joining Division I in 1981.